diokey/myvimconfig/README.md

 This repo contains my current VIM set up to provide full featured IDE for Web development.

 It supports IDE feautures like

 * autocompletion
 * codesnippet
 * code analysis
 * code folding / unfolding (f)
 * autoclosing for (),[],{},'',""
-* Change inside cI)
+* Integration with git

 I'm currently using it for development of Javascript applications